rackerlabs/docs-cloud-backup/api-docs/cloud-backup-v2/common-gs/auth-using-curl.rst

 If the request was successful, you can find the authentication token and other information in the authentication response.
-You'll need these values to submit requests to the API.
-See :ref:`Configure environment variables<configure-environment-variables>`.
+You need these values to submit requests to the API.
+For more information, see :ref:`Configure environment variables<configure-environment-variables>`.

 If the request failed, review the response message and